4dn-dcic/4dn-cloud-infra/docs/running_foursight_from_ec2.rst

 Before launching a Jupyter notebook to run checks/actions, ensure all necessary configuration has succeeded by running a default check via:

-        ``python foursight_local.py``
+        ``python foursight_local/run_check_and_action.py``

 from the root of this repository.

-If the check fails to run successfully, check the traceback and environmental variables.
+If the check fails to run successfully, check the traceback.
-Lack of appropriate environmental variables can cause inexplicit errors, so these should be confirmed accurate if uncertain of the error.
+Lack of appropriate environmental variables can cause inexplicit errors, so start by checking the variables above are set appropriately if uncertain of the error raised.

 Step Eight (optional): Launch Jupyter notebook and run checks/actions or debug